cupy/cupy/docs/source/user_guide/basic.rst

    ...    x_on_gpu1 = cp.array([1, 2, 3, 4, 5])
    >>> x_on_gpu0 = cp.array([1, 2, 3, 4, 5])

-Most operations of CuPy is done on the current device.
+Most operations of CuPy are done on the current device.
 Be careful that if processing of an array on a non-current device will cause an error:

 .. doctest::